-The American Immunization Registry Association (AIRA) launched its community-driven immunization information system (IIS) measurement and improvement initiative in mid-2015, with the dual goals of providing IIS with information to more fully align with IIS Functional Standards, while also developing a summary of where IIS are as an overall network in meeting standards and best practices.
+The American Immunization Registry Association (AIRA) launched its community-driven immunization information system (IIS) Measurement and Improvement Initiative in mid-2015, with the dual goals of providing IIS with information to more fully align with IIS Functional Standards, while also developing a summary of where IIS are as an overall network in meeting standards and best practices.
 The initiative connects AIRA testing processes with IIS pre-production (or test) systems and shares actionable results with IIS.
 AIRA is continuing to connect and test with a growing number of IIS interfaces, with more than 3 quarters of the IIS community's pre-production systems currently connected.
 The data available are helping to guide individual IIS enhancements to align with standards, and the AIRA Measurement for Assessment and Certification Advisory Workgroup (MACAW) is seeing significant improvements in interoperability between IIS and electronic health record (EHR) systems across the community.

 The first 2 stages of Testing and Discovery and IIS Assessment are well under way.
-This report shares the results of IIS that have participated in Validation as the third stage of the voluntary, phased measurement and improvement process for IIS measurement.
+This report shares the results of IIS that have been measured in Validation as the third stage of the voluntary, phased Measurement and Improvement process for IIS measurement.
 This stage recognizes those IIS aligning with standards while also acknowledging IIS progressing toward meeting standards.
-Submission/Acknowledgement is the second content area to move into Validation.
+Submission/Acknowledgment is the second content area to move into Validation.

-The following table presents the phased schedule for measurement and improvement, with emphasis on this current report on Submission/Acknowledgement Validation.
+The following table presents the phased schedule for Measurement and Improvement, with emphasis on this current report on Submission/Acknowledgment Validation.

-Submission/Acknowledgement
+Submission/Acknowledgment

 The IIS Assessment process utilizes the National Institute of Standards and Technology (NIST) Immunization Test Suite Validation Tool.
-7 This tool provides consistent conformancebased results for all participants.
-In addition, the technical requirements for data submission and acknowledgement are documented in the HL7 Version 2.5.1: Implementation Guide for Immunization Messaging, Release 1.52 and addendum.3 This is referred to as the "National IG" in the remainder of this document.
+This tool provides consistent conformancebased results for all measured IIS.
+In addition, the technical requirements for data Submission and Acknowledgment are documented in the HL7 Version 2.5.1: Implementation Guide for Immunization Messaging, Release 1.5 and addendum.
+This is referred to as the "National IG" in the remainder of this document.

-1 https://hl7v2-iz-r1.5-testing.nist.gov/iztool/#/home
+&lt;sup>1 https://hl7v2-iz-r1.5-testing.nist.gov/iztool/#/home

-This report provides results for the complete level of Submission/Acknowledgement Validation; results for the basic level can be found here.
+This report provides results for the complete level of Submission/Acknowledgment Validation; results for the basic level can be found here.

-Summary information is presented for all participating IIS; individual results are available to authorized users in the Aggregate Analysis Reporting Tool (AART).
-An overview document is available that details the entire measurement and improvement initiative.
+Summary information is presented for all measured IIS; individual results are available to authorized users in the Aggregate Analysis Reporting Tool (AART).
+An overview document is available that details the entire Measurement and Improvement Initiative.